GENERAL THINGS TO KNOW ABOUT MOST PIANO CLASSES

-Participants may perform selections from a past or current syllabus edition from the Royal Conservatory of Music or Conservatory Canada.
+Participants may perform or submit video selections from a past or current syllabus edition from the Royal Conservatory of Music or Conservatory Canada.
 In classes for list A, B, C, D, E, Chopin, Concerto, Canadian, or Popular Classes, the participant must play one selection that corresponds to the level and list letter or class description.
 Memorization is required, except when the selection is not required to be memorized in an examination.
 Popular selections must be from a popular syllabus list.
 In Etude classes, the participant must closely follow their instrument’s conservatory syllabus and perform the correct quantity of etudes from the correct lists to a maximum of two etudes.
 If two selections are being played, they should be played back to back with a brief pause between.
 For participants who have exceeded level 10, Diploma classes are for participants who have not completed their practical diploma conservatory exam but are working towards it and Post-Diploma classes are for participants who have successfully completed their practical diploma conservatory exam.
 For any senior sonata class that requires three or more movements, the participant must play a fast movement or two contrasting movements maximum.
-If you and your music teacher are unsure about which classes to register for or have any questions, please don’t hesitate to contact the coordinator (Heidi - email@example.com) in advance to completing your registration.
+If you and your music teacher are unsure about which classes to register for or have any questions, please don’t hesitate to contact the coordinator (Heidi - firstname.lastname@example.org) in advance to completing your registration.

 METHOD BOOK CLASSES